benders5e/benders5e/firebender.md

 # Firebender
 Fire is the element of power.
 Firebenders must be able to maintain a constant source of energy and balance in battle and direct it through unflinching conviction.
 This energy comes from within, but is strengthened by the sun and some other natural phenomena.

-Firebenders are fierce fighters, unleashing volleys of direct, successive attacks, often lacking proper defensive measures.
+Firebenders are fierce fighters, unleashing volleys of direct, successive attacks, but often lacking proper defensive measures.

 ### Chi
 Benders make careful study of a magical energy called chi that flows through living bodies.
 Firebenders have mastered control of the chi within themselves and are able to extend its influence beyond their body.
 They are remarkable among benders in that their energy takes physical form as fire, though they can also control existing flames.
 Firebenders learned firebending from the dragons, the original firebenders.